Published on March 24th, 2015 | by Emilie DesJardins

 6. Wrap it with style

 The cover can be more than just your logo.
 Design it to look like it’s wrapped as one of your products.
-A design of a ribbon or wrapping paper could make it look ready to sell.
-You could also literally wrap it in your sandwich wrapper, a dog collar, or shipping paper, however your customers would typically receive your product.
+Wrap it with a design of a ribbon or wrapping paper to make it look ready to sell.
+You could even literally wrap it like one of your products.
+How would your customers typically receive your product?
+In your sandwich wrapper?
+A dog collar?
+Shipping paper?

 7. Add graphics

 Simple symbols can help to break up data.
-Add them like large bullet points to help illustrate ideas.
+Add them instead of large bullet points to help illustrate ideas.

 8. Die cut booklets

 Your annual report doesn’t have to be a rectangular booklet.
 You can have it die cut to a custom shape.
 How about a circle?
 A shoe-shaped report would be perfect for a clothing store.
 It would really peak some interest.
-Anyone who saw it would want to peruse what the inside had to offer as well.
+Anyone who saw it would want to peruse what the inside had to offer.
+Read more ideas for your business on our blog.